Higher Education Emergency Relief Fund (CARES Act)

 |Semester||Number of Students||Total Disbursed|

-Students who were enrolled at the time of awarding and were eligible for a Pell Grant award automatically received the grant funding.
-Students who had a completed 2019–2020 Free Application for Federal Student Aid (FAFSA) on file at the time of awarding, but were not Pell Grant eligible, received a survey to complete to determine eligibility.
+Students who were enrolled at the time of awarding from Winter/Spring 2020 through Winter/Spring 2021 and were eligible for a Pell Grant award, automatically received the relief funding.
+Students who had a completed Free Application for Federal Student Aid (FAFSA) on file at the time of awarding, but were not Pell Grant eligible, received a survey to complete to determine eligibility.
 Based on the survey responses, students who were deemed eligible were also awarded grants.

-Based on the number of eligible students, HCC awarded students by utilizing an expected family contribution (EFC) tier (figure 1).
+HCC awarded individual students between $100-$650 in emergency relief funds by utilizing the expected family contribution (EFC) from the FAFSA.
 Students with the most need (lowest EFC) were awarded the maximum amount.
+Award amounts were determined based on the number of eligible students.